AdamSobieski/Foundation/Notes/Finite-state Machine Object Model.md

 ## Style

-Some extensions to cascading stylesheets are presented here towards using style to place data on the states of finite-state machine.
+Some extensions to cascading stylesheets are presented here towards utilizing style to place data on the states of finite-state machines.

 ### Object Values